Goku-kun/presentations/JavaScript/01-variables/README.md

 2 abilities

 > 1. Ability to go through a line of code and execute it, line after line.
 > 2. Ability to store data along the way.
-This data could be numbers, strings etc
+This data could be numbers, strings, even functions etc

 This data is stored and later accessed via the identifiers.